 The Future: Creating a new learning ecosystem

 Getting data from disparate systems into an LRS is just the first step in creating a new learning ecosystem. xAPI doesn’t generate more data because it doesn’t create data—but the xAPI statements are the core of Quicken’s new learning ecosystem.
 Not only does xAPI bring data into an LRS, but it also helps create analytics that can be tied to performance data and determine the effectiveness of learning content.
-In turn, these analytics also help leaders make better-informed business decisions
+In turn, these learning analytics help leaders make better-informed business decisions.

 Quicken is starting to explore the idea of building their own Learning Experience Platform (LXP), primarily as a content curation tool.
 The instructional technology team also has a future goal to capture search terms.
-Gaining insight into what learners are searching for will cause training to be more proactive than reactive, generating real-time reports of performance support.
+Gaining insight into what training content learners are searching for will cause training to be more proactive than reactive, generating real-time reports of performance support.